Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Theoretical Results

-To prove Lemma \ref{SGLD-1} we first find a closed-form-solutions for $\hat\theta_{(k+1)n}^r$, $\theta_{(k+1)n}$ distributions (Lemma \ref{Lem-App-SGLD-1}).
-Using the-closed-form solutions we find a lower bound over $(\mu_{(k+1)n} - \hat\mu_{(k+1)n}^r)^2$ as a function of $k$ which applies for all $k$ (Lemma \ref{Lem-App-SGLD-2}).
-To upper bound $(\hat{\sigma}^r_{(k+1)n})^2$, we find an approximation to the epoch in which the data and prior effects on the variance are approximately equal, marked $\dot{k}$.
-We choose the step in which we will consider the privacy loss as $(\lceil\dot{k}\rceil + 1)n$ and show that $(\hat{\sigma}^r_{(\lceil\dot{k}\rceil+1)n})^2$ is upper bounded at this step (Lemma \ref{Lemma-SGLD-2.3}).
-Using the upper bound on the difference in means, and the lower bound on the variance Lemma \ref{SGLD-1} is proved.
-By using the lower bound from Lemma \ref{SGLD-1} in Lemma \ref{SGLD-0} we get Lemma \ref{SGLD-2}.
+To prove Lemma \ref{SGLD-1}, we first find closed-form solutions for $\hat\theta_{(k+1)n}^r$, $\theta_{(k+1)n}$ distributions (Lemma \ref{Lem-App-SGLD-1}).
+Using the closed-form solutions, we find a lower bound over $(\mu_{(k+1)n} - \hat\mu_{(k+1)n}^r)^2$ as a function of $k$, which applies for all $k$ (Lemma \ref{Lem-App-SGLD-2}).
+To upper bound $(\hat{\sigma}^r_{(k+1)n})^2$, we find an approximation to the epoch in which the data and prior effect on the variance is approximately equal, marked $\dot{k}$.
+We choose $(\lceil\dot{k}\rceil + 1)n$ as the step in which we will consider the privacy loss and show that $(\hat{\sigma}^r_{(\lceil\dot{k}\rceil+1)n})^2$ is upper bounded at this step (Lemma \ref{Lemma-SGLD-2.3}).
+Using the lower bound on the difference in means and the upper bound on the variance, Lemma \ref{SGLD-1} is proved.